lhqg/selinux_springbatch/README.md

 the`systemctl` command.

-The service or target unit files MUST be located in /etc/systemd/system or in /lib/systemd/system, the file name MUST start with `Springboot`.
+The service or target unit files MUST be located in /etc/systemd/system or in /lib/systemd/system, the file name MUST start with `springbatch`.
 Directories to tune or override unit behaviour are supported.
-Template/instantiated units are supported provided the master file is named `Springboot@.service`.
+Template/instantiated units are supported provided the master file is named `springbatch@.service`.

-The script(s) used to start or stop the Springboot batch MUST be located in the /opt/Springboot/service/ directory.
-The /opt/Springboot/bin/springbatch_service file name is also supported.
+The script(s) used to start or stop the Springboot batch MUST be located in the /opt/springbatch/service/ directory.
+The /opt/springbatch/bin/springbatch_service file name is also supported.

 ### Running multiple Springboot batch jobs/tasks on the same host